MAMBO-Habitat/.github/profile/README.md

 The biomass model called [BRAMBLE](https://github.com/MAMBO-Habitat/BRAMBLE) is designed to be trained with incomplete data.
 The test case uses destructive samples of Hawthorn shrubs collected in a rewilding site in the UK, managed by the Wildlife Trust (Strawberry Hill farm, Bedfordshire).

-## Main novelty

-The main novelty lies in a U-NET deep learning model trained to identify (Hawthorn) shrubs and a Maximum Entropy allometric model using Bayesian inference developed to be trained with incomplete data.

-## Scale

-* Spatial: Local, site based monitoring
-* Temporal: Single date or Repeat visits
-* Thematic: Habitat condition metric (shrub cover & biomass) relevant to biodiversity monitoring and ecosystem assessment

-The lead organisation for this objective is [UK Centre for Ecology and Hydrology](https://github.com/NERC-CEH/)
+The lead organisation for this work is [UK Centre for Ecology and Hydrology](https://github.com/NERC-CEH/)

 MAMBO receives funding from the European Union's Horizon Europe research and innovation programme under grant agreement No.101060639.